Our Services

 Published on: 5/6/2026

-Anthocyanins in dark berries like blueberries, blackberries, raspberries, cherries, and acai are plant pigments with potent antioxidant, anti-inflammatory, and cardiovascular benefits that support vascular function, improve blood flow, and help regulate blood pressure.
-Doctors recommend 3 to 5 servings of these berries per week as part of a balanced diet to maintain consistent anthocyanin levels and support heart health.
+Dark berries—blueberries, blackberries, raspberries, cherries, and acai—are rich in anthocyanins, plant pigments with powerful antioxidant and anti-inflammatory properties.
+These compounds support cardiovascular health by improving vascular function, enhancing blood flow, and helping regulate blood pressure.
+Doctors recommend eating 3 to 5 servings of dark berries per week as part of a balanced diet to maintain steady anthocyanin levels and promote long-term heart health.

 Anthocyanins are plant pigments responsible for the deep red, purple, and blue colors in many fruits and vegetables.
 Dark berries—such as blueberries, blackberries, raspberries, cherries, and acai berries—are especially rich in these compounds.
 Over the past decade, medical research has increasingly recognized anthocyanins for their antioxidant, anti‐inflammatory, and cardiovascular benefits.
 In this article, we'll explore what anthocyanins are, how they support heart health, why doctors recommend dark berries (including the role of acai berry for heart health), and practical tips for incorporating them into your diet.